The Real Reason the Rich Are Getting Richer

-Considering more than 50% of Americans aren’t currently invested in stocks, the answer is yes.
+Considering around 50% of Americans aren’t currently invested in stocks, the answer is yes.

 This week’s chart looks at how the return on cash would have fared against the return in the stock market over a 30-year period.
 It illustrates the point that investing is your key to building enduring wealth.

 And contrary to popular belief, you don’t have to start out rich to get there.

 The average worker under the age of 35 has just $6,000 saved.
 So to create our chart, we used this as our starting point.
 We also considered the fact that the median household income in the U.S. is $51,939.

 Based on these figures, if you were to stash 6% of your income each year under a mattress or in a zero-interest savings account – accounting for inflation – you would end up with $60,825.26 worth of buying power at the end of three decades.